 What about the pumpkin?
 Could you substitute the pumpkin?

 Of course.
-Pumpkins can be hard to get here excephttps://searchingforspice.com/salt-and-pepper-roasted-pumpkin-seeds-vegan-sugar-free/t in October.
+Pumpkins can be hard to get here except in October.
 This pumpkin quiche would be equally delicious made with butternut squash and you'd still get that gorgeous orange colour.

 Or if you don't have butternut squash, just use a different kind of squash.
-Hey, you could even miss it out altogether!
+You could even make it with roasted carrots.
+Or just miss it out altogether!

 Whatever you do, do roast the seeds as they are so good for snacking on.
 My family love these salt and pepper roasted pumpkin seeds!